openharmony/docs/en/application-dev/media/camera/native-camera-recording-case.md

             OH_LOG_ERROR(LOG_APP, "OH_CaptureSession_AddInput failed.");
         }

         // Create a preview output stream.
-For details about the surfaceId parameter, see the <XComponent>.
-The preview stream is the surface provided by the <XComponent>. ret = OH_CameraManager_CreatePreviewOutput(cameraManager, previewProfile, 0, &previewOutput);
+For details about the surfaceId parameter, see the XComponent.
+The preview stream is the surface provided by the XComponent. ret = OH_CameraManager_CreatePreviewOutput(cameraManager, previewProfile, 0, &previewOutput);
         if (previewProfile == nullptr || previewOutput == nullptr || ret != CAMERA_OK) {
             OH_LOG_ERROR(LOG_APP, "OH_CameraManager_CreatePreviewOutput failed.");